 $7,000+ in prizes • $2,500 first prize

 Will Shortz celebrated playing table tennis for his 1,000th consecutive day on June 30.
 The filmmakers Henry Joost and Ariel Schulman ("Catfish," "Paranormal Activity 3" and "4") presented a video on Will.
-Journal News article and video.
-Vulture article and interview.
-Photos from Warren Rosenberg / Glen Randmer / Joel Hoffman.
+Journal News article + video on the party.
+Vulture article + interview.
+MetroSports Magazine article (pp. 22-26).
+Photos from Warren Rosenberg / Glen Randmer / Joel Hoffman / Laurel Gollo.

 134 players, including 12 rated over 2500.
 In the final of the open event, the WTTC's Kai Zhang (rated 2689) defeated Poland's Filip Szymanski (2700) (-11,9,4,10).
 Besides Poland, players came from Idaho, Texas, Georgia, Mississippi, and all over the Northeast.
 Results and winners' photos.
 Action photos from Joel Hoffman ... and Glen Randmer.
 Video of the finals by Ben Nisbet.

 142 players, including 12 rated over 2500.
 In the final of the open event, chopper/smasher Qing Feng Guang (rated 2689) defeated Jishan Liang (2665) (8,-10,8,6).
 Newcomer Rajat Hubli from France won the U-2500.
 Results and winners' photos.
 Action shots from Henry Lee, Joel Hoffman.
 Video of the finals from Ben Nisbet.

 ... for winning the 2015 Canadian Junior Open on May 13-14!
 He went undefeated, including beating Kanak Jha, the defending champion from California.